slangerosuna/photo_software/README.md

 ### Pre-built Binaries

 You will also be able to download the latest release from the [GitHub Releases](https://github.com/slangerosuna/photo_software/releases) page and follow the installation instructions provided.
+Although none are released yet.

 ## Usage